gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 5. Replay of authenticated control chunks

+We are expecting the SCTP-AUTH update to fully address issue 1, 3 and
-Being SCTP-AUTH fixed and having a periodic rekeying is a condicio sine qua non for this document to provide a working solution.
+4. Issue 2 will be partially addressed in this specification through periodic rekeying to prevent replay to inject data and affect availability, but that is based on SCTP implementation correctly suppressing replayed packets.
+SCTP-AUTH issues mitigated  and having a periodic rekeying is a condicio sine qua non (indispensable condition) for this document to provide a working solution.

 ## Protocol Overview